yongjinkim49/carbon-credit-NFT/README.md

   </h4>

-We do maintain the retirement system of carbon-credits.
+Our project still sticks to the carbon-credit retirement system used in traditional methods.
 However, we do so in a near-concurrent manner such that the polluters pay for the carbon-credits AT THE SAME TIME, it is being offset.
 This allows more landlords to take part, creating a positive cycle in growing the market and pulling in more customers into the protocol.
 As this is concurrent, there is always a moral hazard issue.
 We effectively tackle this through domain expert opinions on the DAO consensus process and the month-delay payment system to the landlords and auditors.
 The payment will be held on our protocol for such set time period outlined by our smart contracts and so utimately deliver them the payment once the the landlords have satisfied their contracts in maintaining project integrity.

   <h1 align="center">